fcorbelli/zpaqfranz/README.md

 Some.

 The main one is that the listing of files is not very fast, when there are many versions (thousands), due to the structure of the archiver-file-format.
-*I could get rid of it, but at the cost of breaking the backward compatibility of the file format, so I don't want to.*
+*I could get rid of it, but at the cost of breaking the backward compatibility of the file format, so I don't want to.
+On 52+ there is a workaround (-filelist)*

 It is not the fastest tool out there, with real world performance of 80-200MB/s (depending on the case and HW of course).
 *Not a big deal for me (I have very powerful HW, and/or run nightly cron-tasks)*